-- "The 2014 Lexus IS 250 has as nice an interior as you'll find in this segment in terms of quality and aesthetics.
-Supple leather and handsome wood and metallic accents are lavished throughout, and even the quality of the plastics is hard to fault with.
-As expected of a Lexus, fit and finish is excellent as well." -- Edmunds
+- "The 2015 Lexus IS 250 has as nice an interior as you'll find in this segment, and it's identical to that of the IS 350, so you're not penalized for choosing the entry-level model.
+Supple leather and handsome wood and metallic accents are used liberally, and the quality of the plastics is hard to fault." -- Edmunds

-- "Inside, every IS features a dashboard that feels well put together even at the entry level, but also has a very premium feel when equipped with optional upgrades.
-The general configuration of the center console, the design of the dashboard vents, and the styling of the steering wheel all remind me, again, of the LFA supercar." -- CNET
+- "Inside, every IS features a dashboard that feels well put together even at the entry level, but also has a very premium feel when equipped with optional upgrades." -- CNET (2014)

 - "Lexus has jumped onto the touch-sensitive capacitive-switch train, using the technology for changing the temperature of the climate-control system.
-The switches are similar to those found in many Cadillacs, Fords, and Lincolns, but whereas the Detroiters use long horizontal bars, those in the Lexus are short, narrow, and vertical and work more effectively.
-You won't find yourself often looking down to aim your finger or inadvertently changing the radio volume when reaching for something else." -- Car and Driver
+The switches are similar to those found in many Cadillacs, Fords, and Lincolns, but whereas the Detroiters use long horizontal bars, those in the Lexus are short, narrow, and vertical and work more effectively." -- Car and Driver (2014)

-The IS sedan has 13.8 cubic feet of trunk space, which is fairly good for the class.
-The high-performance IS-F has 13.3 cubic feet of trunk space, and the IS-C convertible has 10.8 cubic feet of trunk space with the top up and 2.4 cubic feet with the top lowered.
-Test drivers note that the convertible’s trunk has enough space for a golf bag and some flat luggage with the top up.
+The 2015 Lexus IS sedan has 13.8 cubic feet of trunk space, which is fairly good for the class.
+The convertible has 10.8 cubic feet of trunk space with the top up, and 2.4 cubic feet with the top down.